erf-model/ERF/Docs/sphinx_doc/TimeAdvance.rst

 Runge-Kutta
 -----------

-ERF uses the three-stage low-storage TVD RK3 scheme of `Gottlieb and Shu`_ to advance the solution.
+By default ERF uses the three-stage low-storage TVD RK3 scheme of `Gottlieb and Shu`_ to advance the solution.

 .. _`Gottlieb and Shu`: https://www.ams.org/journals/mcom/1998-67-221/S0025-5718-98-00913-2/S0025-5718-98-00913-2.pdf